thetravisw/05-ciphers/README.md

 prevent the program from crashing when users enter bad input and print out helpful error messages instead.

-User inheritance to implement a base `PlainTextCipher` class then have other cipher classes extend from there.
+User inheritance to implement a base `Cipher` class then have other cipher classes extend from there.

 ## Requirements